Blue Flame Agave

 Hardiness Zone: 8b

-As an ornamental, this variety is usually grown in rock gardens, cactus and succulent gardens; generally smaller when grown in containers; rarely flowers, and rosette will die after it does; grown for foliage; makes a dramatic accent planting
+A stunning variety presenting foliage that twists upward like licks of blue flame; rarely flowers, and rosette will die after it does; grown for foliage; makes a dramatic accent planting

 Blue Flame Agave features bold spikes of chartreuse cup-shaped flowers rising above the foliage in late winter.
 Its succulent sword-like leaves remain bluish-green in colour with showy blue variegation throughout the year.
 The fruit is not ornamentally significant.